 Not all forms have sections in the same order and some require more detail than others.

 Highlight not only your experience that is relevant to this role but also the transferable skills that you can bring to it.
-You may be applying for a role that is different to previous ones you’ve held but calls for similar skills.
+You may be applying for a role that is different from previous ones you’ve held but calls for similar skills.

 You will probably be asked to provide a supporting statement and on some applications, there is clear guidance in terms of the main duties of the job.
 Others have a more open personal statement or cover letter section for you to complete.